 Chantal was a self-represented litigant on more than one occasion.
 While a self-represented person with respect to a human rights and employment law matter, she was inspired by her legal coach (a lawyer) to pursue a Juris Doctor, which she obtained from the University of Ottawa.
 During her first summer in law school, she volunteered at a legal clinic.
 She spent her next summer working at a large local firm and articled there after law school.
 Then, she thought it would be wise to start-up a law practice during a pandemic.

-Chantal is a member of the Lincoln County Law Association and sits on the Board of Directors, as Treasurer and as part of the Library Committee.
+Chantal is a member of the Lincoln County Law Association and sits on the Board of Directors, as Treasurer.

-Chantal's practice is focused on general civil litigation including employment and human rights matters, but she also can help with simple wills and estate matters, and real estate.
+Chantal's practice is focused on general civil litigation including employment and human rights matters, but she also can help with simple wills and estate , family and real estate matters.
 Chantal has an interest in environmental law also.

 In her spare time, Chantal likes to travel, takes care of her two cats and makes poor attempts to speak French.
 She is actively involved in politics and may be seen knocking on doors around election time.
-She was "voluntold" to be a CFO/Official Agent for a federal political campaign in 2019 and has survived long enough to talk about it.
+She was "voluntold" to be a CFO/Official Agent for a federal political campaign in 2019.

 Samantha Addario was born and raised in the Niagara Region and obtained her bachelor’s degree from Brock University.
 After graduating from Brock, she spent several years working as a Rehabilitation Counsellor for individuals living with acquired brain injuries.
 Despite loving this work, Samantha later went back to school and obtained her Juris Doctor from the Schulich School of Law at Dalhousie University.
 After law school, she returned to the Niagara Region to practice predominantly in Family Law.